valexsantos/mkit/README.md

     max_replicas: 1
     min_replicas: 1
   volumes:
-    - docker://mkit_rabbitmq_data:/var/lib/rabbitmq # a docker volume
+    - docker://mkit_rabbitmq_data:/var/lib/rabbitmq # a docker volume - it will be created if it does not exists
     - /var/log/rabbitmq/logs:/var/log/rabbitmq # a local volume
   environment:
     RABBITMQ_DEFAULT_USER: admin